Skip to content

 People often assume third-party insurance will be the cheapest as it offers the least cover.
 But that isn’t always the case.

-The cost of your premium will also depend on your personal circumstances.
-For example, how old you are and where you live.
+The cost of your premium will also depend on:

 How much does third-party insurance cost?